Kometa-Team/Cookbook/guides/overlay-relative-timing.md

 These experiments were performed on a library containing two shows, one with 27 seasons and 562 total episodes, the other with 6 seasons and 69 total episodes.

 Of course this is a tiny example, but this is only meant as an example to show relative times.
-Only two shows so that there experiments run in a reasonable time.
+There are only two shows so that these experiments run in a reasonable time.

 Don't pay any attention to the specific times here.
 Pay attention to the relative times.